-- 1 onion finely diced
+- 1 onion diced

-- 1 red bell pepper finely diced
+- 1 red bell pepper diced

 - 2 cloves garlic minced

-- 3/4 cup quinoa rinsed
+- 3/4 cup quinoa rinsed (see notes)

-- 1 teaspoon cumin
+- 1 teaspoon ground cumin

 - 1/4 teaspoon cayenne pepper

-- salt and pepper to taste
+- kosher salt and black pepper to taste

 - 1 cup frozen corn